stellar/fca00c-asteroids/README.md

 ### A Note on Testing Your Contract

 While writing your contract, you'll likely want to incorporate some tests along the way.
 The `src/test.rs` file is certainly there for that.
+We've included two test functions to get you started.

+- The `fca00c_fast()` test will test against your written contract source code, and is a much quicker way to iterate throughout the build process.
+- The `fca00c_budget()` test will test against your _compiled_ WASM contract binary.
+Of course, for this to work, you will need a compiled contract in place first.
+You can run `make build` or `make build-optimized` (or, you can do it yourself with `cargo build`, provided you know how to use it).

-You'll want to keep our original `test()` function intact, but you can most definitely write your own.
+You'll want to keep our original `fca00c_fast()` and `fca00c_budget()` functions intact, but you can most definitely write your own.
 In fact, many people may find it _easier_ to write their initial solution inside a `test.rs` file before building the final compiled WASM binary.

 Inside the testing environment, you can access very useful things from the `std` crate, such as the `println!` macro.
 If you want to output any data along your